pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added docstrings to all new functions.
 - [ ] I have updated the wiki with documentation, if necessary.
 - [ ] I have commented my code, particularly in hard-to-understand areas

+# References

+Please add any references to manuscripts, textbooks, etc.